 The MA TESOL program grapples with issues of major political, social, and cultural concern.
 Our social action and outreach programs provide opportunities for our students to teach and design curricula for communities in need, including food service workers in New York City, parents in multilingual families, and victims of violence.
 These programs provide students with invaluable in-class experience, enhance their résumés, and ensure that they see firsthand how learning English can empower and assist underserved communities.
 Recent projects include teaching English to immigrant parents as part of the Go Project, Goodwill NYNJ, and Aspira, and to women who are victims of violence at Sanctuary for Families.

 The New School's MA TESOL was designed with working adults in mind.
 Either the Teaching concentration or Curriculum Development concentration can be completed entirely online, entirely on-site, or a combination of the two.
 Classes are offered in the fall, spring, and summer.
-The minimum amount of time needed to earn the degree is one year, which includes full-time study and the summer on-site intensive.
-Part-time students can earn the degree in 20 months (five semesters).
+The minimum amount of time needed, to earn a degree, is one year, which includes full-time study and the summer on-site intensive.
+Part-time students can earn a degree in 20 months (five semesters).

 Although based in New York City, our MA TESOL program brings together a community of faculty, students, and alumni who live and work in many countries.
 Our growing alumni base provides students with a vital resource for developing and sharing ideas, discussing issues, and keeping up with a field that is constantly changing.